Cloud8/Metablock/Readme.md

   The RDF modeling of the records relies on the SPAR Ontologies and the Dublin Core Terms vocabulary.

+##### Website indexing
+  To index a website, you need to edit lib/shanghai.ttl and set the site name in the
+  :web :crawl part of the file.

+  Then, <code>shanghai -crawl web solr3</code> should index the website to the vufind website core.

 ##### About

   The Shanghai program is written in Java and controled by a